RostykZhuk/next-test-app/README.md

 Utils also has several additional functions for the application.
 `utils/checkAnswer.ts` - based on utils/mockData/keys.json, checks the selected answer and determines whether it is correct `utils/handleAnswer.ts` - simulates storing user answers.
-Writes the ID of the question and the ID of the answer chosen by the user to this question to the localstorage
+Writes the ID of the question and the ID of the answer chosen by the user to this question to sessionstorage
 `utils/useAppState.ts` - a hook that processes the current state of the application

-The components of the application itself are located in `app/components`.
+The components of the application itself are located in `components`.
 There are separate Header and Preloader.
-`app/components/MainContent` stores the components responsible for rendering the slider, which is the main content of the application.
+`components/MainContent` stores the components responsible for rendering the slider, which is the main content of the application.

+Main routers of the app:
+`/` - home page, where you can see the welcome message `/questions` - a page where you can take several questions (as many as are mocked) `/my-answers` - a page where you can check which questions you have already answered and how

 Also, the application simulates a slight delay when loading and selecting an answer to simulate network operations delay